-If you go to a local bikes shop looking for a best mountain bikes under a $1,000, the salesman will probably wrinkle his face in a dismissive manner and tell you that if you want something good, you’re going to have to pay about twice that amount.
+If you go to a local bikes shop looking for the best mountain bikes under a $1,000, the salesman will probably wrinkle his face in a dismissive manner and tell you that if you want something good, you’re going to have to pay about twice that amount.

 But here’s a catch:

 You can make the mistake of believing him and going along with his proposal.
-But really, unless you’re riding on very tough roads or in challenging competitions you can get a very good mountain bike for under a $1,000.
+But really, unless you’re riding on very rough roads or in challenging competitions you can get a very good mountain bike for under a $1,000.

 Just make sure to pick the right size and here you go!

 27.5″ and 29″ is available

 Whether you are just taking your first steps in mountain biking or you already have some basic experience and skills, Cannondale Trail 7 is a bike that you should consider.
 This lightweight two-wheeler will be your best friend on the trail and fill you with confidence.
 It is nimble, speedy, and responsive, so you will have no trouble controlling it during rides and pushing your limits.
 The Cannondale Trail 7 is an affordable bike with a great money to value ratio, so you will not throw your money down the drain if you decide to buy it.

 Trail 7 is a fairly lightweight bike, considering its price since its total weight comes down to just over 31 lbs.
 This can be credited to the aluminum frame which offers decent stiffness and balance, but also smoothness on rough rides.
 On the front, it is equipped with a Suntour suspended fork with 100mm of travel and a lockout function as well.
 Even though it’s not top of the line, you’ll have fun cruising over bumpy terrain without any problems with this suspension.